declankra/nextjs-app-router-shadcn-default/README.md

 # DKBuilds Next.js Starter Kit

 A simple Next.js starter template with some basic integrations.
 This project is bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+Use it to launch your next web application, fast.

 ## Features

-- **Next.js 15+** with App Router
+- **Next.js 14.2.14** with App Router
 - **Analytics Integration**
   - OpenPanel for self-hosted analytics
   - Google Analytics for comprehensive tracking